qiwi-forks/npm-registry-client/README.md

 # @qiwi/npm-registry-client

-The fork of [npm/npm-registry-client](https://github.com/npm/npm-registry-client) that fixes the most vulnerabilities and brings deps from 2020
+The fork of [npm/npm-registry-client](https://github.com/npm/npm-registry-client) that fixes the most vulnerabilities, brings deps from 2020 and adds some typings.

 ## Install
 ```shell script